What can I do with a degree from Parkland?

 Does Parkland provide adequate security?

 Yes, a trained police staff with law enforcement power operates 24 hours a day, 7 days a week.
-Public Safety is in room X109 across from the bookstore.
+Public Safety is in room A160.
 For emergencies dial 911 from in-house telephones or 351-2369 from off-campus locations.

 Parkland’s Public Safety sworn officers are certified emergency medical technicians who can respond to most campus situations within about one minute.
 Students and employees who sign up for our free Emergency Notification System receive campus alerts during a severe emergency via cell phone and other media.
 Click here to sign up for emergency alerts.